devpunks/snuggsi/README.md

 ### `class` Description

-Great so far!🎉  Although our Element behaves like any other `HTMLElement`, we should add some functionality custom to our needs. _#SeeWhatWeDidThere_?
+Great so far!🎉  Although our Element behaves like any other `HTMLElement`, we should add some functionality custom to our needs.

 Next we need to pass a `class` description to the function returned by your `Element` definition.